SangyeonCho/rp-tsne/README.md

 # rp-tsne
 This projects contains source code for scripts used in the analysis of ribosomal protein transcript expression using t-SNE.

-These scripts require Tensorflow (https://www.tensorflow.org) and were both created and tested using version 0.12.
+These scripts require Tensorflow (https://www.tensorflow.org) and were both created and tested using version r1.0.
+Instructions for use are contained within the files.

 Written by James Dolezal <jmd172@pitt.edu>, July 2017.
-This code is Copyright (C) James Dolezal, with all rights reserved.
+Copyright (C) James Dolezal, with all rights reserved.